-Title Wagga researchers are focusing on the survival of dairy calves Media name/outlet The Rural Media type Country Australia Date 31/10/17 Description MOLECULAR biology principals are being used to investigate immunity in dairy calves.
+Title Wagga researchers are focusing on the survival of dairy calves Media name/outlet The Rural Media type Country/Territory Australia Date 31/10/17 Description MOLECULAR biology principals are being used to investigate immunity in dairy calves.

 It is estimated that eight to 12 per cent of young calves die within the first month.
 Reducing the mortality rates is worth millions to the dairy industry and research could also benefit beef cattle producers too.
 Charles Sturt University lecturer in ruminant health Dr Angel Abuelo is conducting a project through the Graham Centre aimed at discovering better outcomes from nutrition and management.